mobily-enterprises/jsonreststores/README.md

 Notes:

-* You can see that all functions always have `params, body, options` as first parameters, even though they don't always make sense (in a `DELETE` operation, there is no "body" posted).
-This is only to keep the codebase sane: `driverDeleteDbDo()` will safely ignore `body` (always passed empty) and `options` (which only apply to search fiters).
+* You can see that all functions always have `params, body, options` as first parameters, even though `body` is in some cases always empty (for example in GET and DELETE operations).
+This is only to keep the codebase sane and consistent.

 * The functions `driverPutDbUpdate()` and `driverPostDbAppend()` both work on existing records; they have as parameters `doc` and `fullDoc`, which represent the record _before_ the change; `doc` is basically `fullDoc` after `extrapolateDoc()` is run.